rencheckyoself/turtlebot3-navigation/README.md

 #### The main launch files:

 - `nuslam/slam.launch`: This file will run the full SLAM implementation along side a comparison to only odometry.
 It currently uses the keyboard teleop control to send velocity commands to the turtlebot.
-Check out demo videos here.

   ##### Parameters:
   - robot: Use a value of -1 to launch everything based on a gazebo simulation.
 Using a number > 0 will launch everything using a robot in the real world.
   - debug: Use 1 to feed the SLAM node groundtruth data to do the pose estimation.
 Use 0 to feed SLAM the slam node data from the actual laser scanner.

 - `nuturtle_robot/follow_waypoints.launch`: This file will run a waypoint following script that uses only odometry to estimate the robot pose as it follows a list of waypoints and compares the pose to the 'perfect' robot (nodes in the `fake` namespace).
 Once launched, call the `/start` service to actually start sending velocity commands.
 Once the path has been completed, call `/start` again to complete another loop.
 Currently only proportional control is used to follow the waypoints.
-Check out a demo video [here](https://www.youtube.com/watch?v=V_Ljk7B5whE).

   To use this file with the simulated robot, just launch `nuturtle_gazebo/gazebo_waypoints.launch`.
 No need to pass any arguments.